intentor/adic/README.md

 * Injection on constructor, fields and properties.
 * Can inject multiple objects of the same type.
 * Can resolve and inject instances from types that are not bound to the container.
+* Can inject automatically on components of a scene.
 * Fast dependency resolution with internal cache.<a href=#performance>\*</a>
 * Use of attributes to indicate injections, preferable constructors and post constructors.
 * Can be easily extended through extensions.